gavinhoward/bc/manuals/development.md

 `dc`][3].

-POSIX `bc` is a standard utility required for POSIX systems. `dc` is a historical utility that was included in early Unix.
-They both are arbitrary-precision command-line calculators with their own programming languages. `bc`'s language looks similar to C, with infix notation and includes functions, while `dc` uses [Reverse Polish Notation][4] and allows the user to
+POSIX `bc` is a standard utility required for POSIX systems. `dc` is a historical utility that was included in early Unix and even predates both Unix and C. They both are arbitrary-precision command-line calculators with their own programming languages. `bc`'s language looks similar to C, with infix notation and includes functions, while `dc` uses [Reverse Polish Notation][4] and allows the user to